Subchapter C. CERTIFICATE OF INSPECTION

 § 175.41.
 Procedure.

 (b) Type.
 A certificate of inspection shall be selected for the particular type of vehicle being inspected according to this chapter.
-The certificate of inspection insert shall correspond to the vehicle’s registration month based on charts supplied by the Department.
 The certificate of inspection shall be examined before using.
-If found to be incorrect, the inspection station supervisor and the Vehicle Control Division shall immediately be notified.
+If found to be incorrect, the inspection station supervisor and the Vehicle Inspection Division shall immediately be notified.

 (1) TS-460 shall be used for motor vehicles except motorcycles and motor-driven cycles.